 Sun spots, also called age spots, are flat pigmented spots on sun exposed skin.
 Sun spots are caused by sun damage that occurred in the past.
 90% of light-skinned people over the age of 60 have age spots.
 Age spots typically appear on the face, hands, forearms, chest, back and shins.

 Combination treatment has been found to be the best approach, in addition to the daily use of a sunscreen.

 PIH is hyperpigmentation caused by an inflammatory skin condition like acne; skin infections from bacteria, viruses, and fungus; skin eruptions due to certain medications; eczema and psoriasis or another skin inflammation.

 Acne breakouts often result in PIH.
 PIH is the discoloration left after acne or other inflammation heals.
 PIH can be pink, red, purple, brown or black flat discolored areas.
 Acne scars may also be discolored.
 Overexposure to the sun, and drugs that cause hypersensitivity to the sun, such as some antibiotics, can cause PIH.

 PIH discolorations may fade with time but take a long time to fade.
-It can take several months or longer superficial spots to fade, and longer to treat deeper discolorations that may not fade on their own.
-People with medium to dark complexions are more prone to PIH especially in areas with intense sun exposure such as Arizona
+It can take several months or longer for superficial spots to fade, and longer to treat deeper discolorations that may not fade on their own.
+People with medium to dark complexions are more prone to PIH especially in areas with intense sun exposure such as Arizona.

 To control your risk for PIH from acne, the first step is to get your acne under control.
 If you already have PIH there are effective treatments.